mr-ravin/BSC-DenseNet/README.md

-## Implementation of Binary Search Connections in DenseNet-121 (BSC-DenseNet-121) using Pytorch and Keras
+## Implementation of Binary Search Connections in DenseNet (BSC-DenseNet-121) using Pytorch
-This repository includes the source code for BSC-Densenet of research paper `"Adding Binary Search Connections to Improve DenseNet Performance"`, published in Elsevier-SSRN conference proceedings of NGCT 2019.
+This repository includes the implementaiton of **BSC-Densenet-121** of research paper `"Adding Binary Search Connections to Improve DenseNet Performance"`, published in Elsevier-SSRN conference proceedings of NGCT 2019.
 The base code of openly available DenseNet is also present in this repository for comparing our BSC-DenseNet on the CIFAR100 dataset.

 #### Paper Title: Adding Binary Search Connections to Improve DenseNet Performance